valyn/TestRepository/readme.txt

 Git is a distributed version control system.
-Git is a free software distribute under the GPL.
+Git is aa free software distribute under the GPL.

 Creating a new branch is quick and Simple.